top of page

 A Five Pillar Framework for Healing and Understanding

-This framework helps adults recognize behavior as communication create environments where children feel emotionally and physically safe honor children’s voices without pressure and strengthen relationships through consistency and connection.
+This framework helps adults recognize behavior as communication, create environments where children feel emotionally and physically safe, honor children’s voices without pressure, and strengthen relationships through consistency and connection.
 The final pillar Rewritten Story focuses on resilience and possibility supporting children as they make meaning of their experiences and move forward with hope.

 When appropriate Kia weaves faith thoughtfully into this framework honoring both the realities of addiction and the possibility of healing and restoration without blame or oversimplification.